csci104/site/_includes/writeups/graphiso.md

  - You **MAY** define helper functions in `graphiso.cpp`
  - You **MUST** use a recursive approach that follows the general backtracking structure presentedin class.  **Failure to use such a recursive approach will lead to a 0 on this part of the assignment.**
  - You MAY use structures such as `std::set` or `std::map` or `std::vector` as necessary to help your implementation.
+ - There is no specific runtime, but you must pass each test in `ctest` with timeout limits of 60 seconds per test.
  - Any valid mapping is acceptable (since many may exist for certain graphs).
 Our tests simply verify your solution rather than looking for a hard-coded mapping.

 #### Hints and Approach